JackXu2333/rseAnalysis/README.md

 ## Acknowledgements

-Package rseAnalysis was initialized for purpose of BCB410F (2020 Fall):
+This package was developed as part of an assessment for 2020BCB410H:
-Applied Bioinformatics, University of Toronto St.George campus directed by professor Anjali Silva <anjali.silva@uhnresearch.ca>
+Applied Bioinformatics, University of Toronto, Toronto,CANADA.